cshevick/TechJob-Insight-Scraper/README.md

 ## Overview

-The TechCrunch & GitHub Job Scraper is designed to provide users with recent TechCrunch articles along with relevant job postings.
+The TechJob Insight Scraper is designed to provide users with recent TechCrunch articles along with relevant job postings.
 Each article is summarized using NLP models, and job postings display the company name, job title, location, and a direct "Apply" link.
 The final output is a split-screen HTML file displaying both articles and job listings for easy browsing.

 - **TechCrunch Article Summarization**: Fetch and summarize the latest TechCrunch articles.
 - **Job Listings from GitHub**: Retrieve recent job postings from a GitHub repository for internships.